 The courts have played an increasingly active role in the regulatory process.
-Regulatory decisions must not only be consistent with statutory requirements as interpreted by the courts, but also adhere to complex and changing due process requirements.
-In particular, the behavior of regulatory agencies has increasingly reflected court imposed require-30 ments that their decisions be "fair" not only to the regulated firms but to other concerned parties as well.
-Legal scholars have pointed to the fact that the regulatory process has moved steadily toward a more expansive balancing of the interests of many different groups affected directly or indirectly by regulatory actions.
+Regulatory decisions must not only be consistent with statutory requirement as interpreted by the courts, but also adhere to complex and changing due process requirements.
+In particular, the behavior of regulatory agencies has increasingly reflected court imposed requirements that 30 their decisions be "fair" not only to the regulated firms but to other concerned parties as well.
+Legal scholars have pointed to the fact that the regulatory process has moved steadily toward a more expansive balancing of the interests of many differenrriis affected directly or indirectly by regulatory actions.
 While this has made regulation fairer and more equitable, it has also contributed to the complexity of regulatory problems.